Expand into Singapore — without an entity

 Working hours in Singapore

-In Singapore, working hours should not exceed more than 44 hours per week.
+Under Singapore law, working hours must not exceed 44 hours per week.
 For employees who work five or less days per week, daily hours should not exceed more than nine hours.
 For employees who work more than five days per week, daily hours should not exceed more than eight hours.

 Singapore public holidays